The disasters of the RMS Titanic and the RMS Lusitania were two of the greatest maritime tragedies of their era.

 Peacetime, wartime, and human folly

-The Titanic sank on its maiden voyage during a time of peace; the Lusitania completing its 202nd Atlantic crossing, in the midst of WWI British/German hostilities.
+The Titanic sank on its maiden voyage during a time of peace while the Lusitania sank during its 202nd Atlantic crossing, in the midst of WWI British/German hostilities.
 While both ships were constructed with the height of speed, efficiency, and luxury in mind, the Lusitania was built for wartime - its construction was subsidized by the British government, with the idea that it could be converted to an Armed Merchant Cruiser if the time called for it.

 One of the most dwelled upon aspects of the Titanic’s collision with the iceberg is that it was largely due to hubris and human folly – traveling quickly in an attempt to make record time, with iceberg warnings unheeded until it was too late.